kovacsnador/tinycoro/README.md

 ```

 ### `ReturnValueTask`
-When you schedule a task using the `tinycoro::Scheduler`, you can use the `std::future` returned by the scheduler to retrieve the result of the coroutine, just like with any other asynchronous task.
+When you schedule a task using the `tinycoro::AllOf`, you can use the `std::optional` returned by the function to retrieve the result of the coroutine.

 ```cpp
 #include <tinycoro/tinycoro_all.h>